-Andrea is a Lecturer at the School of Architecture, since 2016.
+Andrea has been teaching at the School of Architecture, since 2016.
 Before his appointment at the University of Arizona, Andrea has been a Visiting Fellow at the Frank Lloyd Wright School of Architecture at Taliesin, where he also served as the Faculty Chair (2014-2016).
 He has been a Visiting Professor at the Kamla Raheja Vidyanidhi Institute for Architecture and Environmental Studies at the University of Mumbai and at the Academy of Architecture of Mumbai, India (2013-14), a Tutor at the TU Delft, The Netherlands (2013), at the Piet Zwart Institute at the Academie voor Bouwkunde in Rotterdam, The Netherlands (2011-2012), at the University of Central America in San Salvador, El Salvador (2009), and at University of Cagliari, Italy (2007).

 Beside teaching, Bertassi is a registered architect in The Netherlands and in Italy, and is an associate architect at XCOOP, the practice he co-founded in Rotterdam.
 Within XCOOP multidisciplinary dynamics, Andrea leads several designs, combining a straight forward analytic approach to a playful creativity, generating an unpredictable mix of traditional elements shuffled into new forms.

 At XCOOP, he is the main contact between the office and China: he facilitates creative exchange inducing innovative design concepts.
 On commercial projects, Andrea is keen in maximizing clients' investment efficiency while providing high quality spaces, regardless of the scale of the intervention.
 Andrea led the design of Alibaba Headquarters in Shenzhen, the International Exchange Center of Hefei University, in Hefei, China, and the Law and Education buildings of the Qatar University in Doha, Qatar.